-Ultimate Boston to Acadia National Park Road Trip (2+ Day Itinerary)
+Ultimate Boston to Acadia National Park Road Trip Itinerary (2024)

 There are plenty of awesome places to go on a weekend getaway or day trip from Boston, but if you want to spend some time in one of the best examples of Maine’s unbridled beauty, why not take a road trip from Boston to Acadia National Park?

 Sure, you could fly, but in my experience, you’d miss out on all the road trip fun— and with so many awesome things to see and do between Boston, Massachusetts and Acadia, Maine, there’s a LOT of fun you could miss!
-Don’t worry; we’re here to help you plan.
+Don’t worry!
+We’re here to help you plan your Boston to Bar Harbor trip.

-Note: We will also refer to this as a Boston to Bar Harbor road trip, as Bar Harbor is the final destination and the town directly adjacent to Acadia National Park.
+Note: We will also refer to this as a Boston to Bar Harbor road trip, as Bar Harbor is the final destination and the town next to Acadia National Park.

 Boston to Acadia National Park Road Trip Basics